ridmaur/summitlab08/info.md

+# ATTENTION: The below username and password information isn't valid anymore.
+You can no longer login into this Adobe Experience Platform environment.

+If you have follow-up questions after the Summit Tech Labs, please contact Wouter Van Geluwe - vangeluw@adobe.com directly.

 ## Before we start...

 In this tech lab, you will need a couple of things in order to successfully walk through the content.